appfuse/appfuse/README.txt

     * placeholders replaced in applicationContext-hibernate.xml within the DAO .jar file created by "package-dao" target
     * Simplified token replacement when deploying static web files
+    * Improved name replacement when running "new" target
 - Tests using Dumbster updated to always use "localhost" in case the normal mail.host is different
 - Struts UserAction updated to validate the form within the save() action to better support i18n.
+- Removed unnecessary "database.name" property from PostgreSQL configuration in build.properties
+- Improved sensitivity for package name replacemet in ConvertUtil.getOpposingObject()
 - Dependent packages upgraded:
     * Display Tag 1.0
     * Dumbster 1.5